 As during the conflict, the number of adoptions happening of both Ukrainian and Russian children have been dropping fast year by year, and if there’s no attention to this, we may even see it come to a standstill.

 The bad press of the conflict is in favour of no one, and it’s time for all sides in this conflict to reconcile fast, as the only ones who are helped by this are the weapon industry, no one beyond that.

 Still, when it comes to the children without parental care, it is no secret that both Ukraine and Russia have a problem.

 While Russia currently has a clear number of 48.908 children needing adoption, and Ukraine only 6.324 children needing adoption, it is not Russia who has greater problems.

-The number in Russia is so high in comparison to Ukraine, because in Russia they have been moving away of the system of boarding schools, made possible by Order of the Government of Russia #481.
+The number in Russia is so high in comparison to Ukraine because in Russia they have been moving away from the system of boarding schools, made possible by Order of the Government of Russia #481.

 It’s where Ukraine’s biggest problem is, as while Ukraine has a lower number of adoptable children, it has a far and far higher number of institutionalized children, children in for example boarding schools, a number which is currently said to be about 100 thousand children.

 Yes, you heard me right, that means that about 100 thousand children are not in the care of their parents, but at the same time not allowed to be adopted by potential parents either.